-It is the responsibility of the Contractor to ensure familiarity with the terrain and growth conditions along the segment of the boundary to be cleared, stated in SW4.1 above "Locations of the Areas to be Cleared" and to complete the work within the time period (currently estimated as July 7, 2014 to September 12, 2014) and price, as will be stated in the Contract.
-Unless otherwise agreed in writing with the Commission's Project Authority, work shall commence east and continue west.
+It is the responsibility of the Contractor to ensure familiarity with the terrain and growth conditions along the area stated in Article 4.1, above "Locations of the Areas to be Cleared" and to complete the work within the time period (currently estimated as May 26, 2015 to September 19, 2015) and price, as will be stated in the Contract.

-If the Contractor fails to perform any of the provisions of the Contract, and does not correct such failure within a period of ten (10) days after receipt of notice from the Project Authority in writing specifying such failure, the Commission will request that Natural Resources Canada (NRCan) issue a "Stop Work Order".
+If the Contractor fails to perform any of the provisions of the contract, and does not correct such failure within a period of ten (10) days after receipt of notice from the Project Authority in writing specifying such failure, the Commission will request that Public Works and Government Services issue a "Stop Work Order".